MyNixOS website logo

 See our todo repo for a running list of things we’re working on / have already added to the project.

-If you use this package for in a publication, please cite it!
+If you use this package in a publication, please cite the PLOS One article associated with it!
 You can get the citation by typing citation("surveydown") into R:

 citation("surveydown")